 Done a 20Km on Thames Valley river trail . . .
 Get Outdoors, Stay Wild?? . . .
 LIVE, BREATHE, EXPLORE?? #outdoorlife #explorecanada #exploreontario #livelovecanada #imagesofcanada #canadasworld #travelontario #yathrakal #outside_project #outdoorshare #fun #laketrails #fanshaweconservationarea #fanshawelaketrail #thamesvalleyriverwalk

 Visitors of the Fanshawe Lake Trail are gifted with gorgeous views of Lake Fanshawe, as the trail winds its way around the secluded lake.
-This property is accommodating to hikers of all ability, as it offers a shorter 3.4 kilometer hike, or a daunting 20 kilometer hike for those ambitious hikers looking to spend the whole day among the breathtaking nature.
+This property is accommodating to hikers of all abilities, as it offers a shorter 3.4-kilometre hike, or a daunting 20-kilometre hike for those ambitious hikers looking to spend the whole day among the breathtaking nature.
 Be sure to check out Fanshawe Pioneer Village before or after your hike, as they always have unique and fun experiences to offer guests!

-This 5.1 kilometer trail is a neighborhood accessible out and back trail that stretches through the north western corner of the city.
-A very accommodating trail for hikers of all skill levels, and their dogs.
+This 5.1-kilometre trail is a neighbourhood accessible out and back trail that stretches through the northwestern corner of the city.
+A very accommodating trail for hikers of all skill levels and their dogs.
 Fox Hollow offers a nice mix of suburbia as well as nature, extending into Medway Valley Heritage Forest.
-The trail is mostly paved, making it ideal on even wet and slippery days.
+The trail is mostly paved, making it ideal even on wet and slippery days.

 These featured videos are brought to you by our friends at Hike for Hospice Committee in support of St. Joseph’s Hospice.